AthinaKyriakou/neurips_algorithmically_mediated_user_relations/README.md

 # Algorithmically Mediated User Relations: Exploring Data's Relationality in Recommender Systems

-This repository contains the code for the paper "Algorithmically Mediated User Relations: Exploring Data’s Relationality in Recommender Systems".
+Repository for the paper "Algorithmically Mediated User Relations: Exploring Data’s Relationality in Recommender Systems" to be presented in the [Regulatable ML Workshop @ NeurIPS 2023](https://regulatableml.github.io).

+## About the Project

+You can read the submitted paper [here]().

 ## Installation
 To install the needed dependencies run: